Frequently Asked Questions

 Q: When is tuition due?

-Q: How long has MPI been a film school?
+Q: How long has Motion Picture Institute been a film school?

 A: Motion Picture Institute was founded in 1995.
 The Motion Picture Production Program (film program) was licensed in February of 1998 and has been teaching students the art of filmmaking ever since.
 The Motion Picture Acting Program was licensed in 2014.